ejabbered/slpkg/README.rst

 View list of repositories with the command '# slpkg repo-list' or get repository information with the command '# slpkg repo-info <repository>.

-Update slpkg itself simply run '# slpkg update slpkg', and slpkg check from GitHub repository if new versions are available.
+Update slpkg itself simply run '# slpkg update slpkg', and slpkg check from GitLab repository if new versions are available.

 Checking packages health with the command "# slpkg health" and slpkg check if the files missing from the package file list.